 This easy chicken cacciatore pasta recipe makes spaghetti cacciatore – although you could use any pasta you have in the pantry.
-Created to use up leftover chicken cacciatore, the hearty chicken pasta is a 1970s retro-classic from the Italian-Australian diaspora that’s completely inauthentic – Italians don’t eat pasta with main course dishes – but deliciously comforting all the same.
+Created to use up leftover chicken cacciatore, the hearty chicken pasta is a 1970s retro-classic from the Italian-Australian diaspora that’s completely inauthentic – Italians don’t eat pasta with main course dishes – but it’s delicious all the same.

-This chicken cacciatore pasta recipe for spaghetti cacciatore, like the chicken cacciatore recipe we recently shared, is a result of reminiscing with my wife in the kitchen over glasses of wine about our Australian childhoods, which inevitably turns to recollections of food memories.
+One of our best pasta recipes, this chicken cacciatore pasta recipe for an endearingly old-fashioned spaghetti cacciatore, like the chicken cacciatore recipe we recently shared, is a result of reminiscing with my wife in the kitchen over glasses of wine about our Australian childhoods, which inevitably turns to recollections of food memories.

-I was telling Lara about an Italian restaurant my parents took us to when I was a kid that specialised in chicken cacciatore and spaghetti cacciatore and she took it as a challenge the create the best chicken cacciatore recipe and spaghetti cacciatore recipe she could.
+I was telling Lara about an Italian restaurant my parents took us to in Brisbane when I was a kid that specialised in chicken cacciatore and spaghetti cacciatore.
+She took it as a challenge to create the best chicken cacciatore recipe and spaghetti cacciatore recipe she could.
 I think she’s succeeded.
 Let us know what you think.

 And while we love authentic Italian food, we have no problem tucking into a bowl of Italian-Australian pasta or Italian-American pasta, as long as it’s delicious.
 Because ‘authenticity’ is a loaded concept, and let’s face it: this recipe is ‘authentic’ for Italian-Australian cooks, not to mention Italian-Americans for whom chicken cacciatore is almost always eaten with pasta.